mrvgbrow/BrowGames/Pong/text/instructions.md

 <li>Original Bounce - When set to True, the ball will bounce off the paddle at a fixed angle based on where it hits the paddle, similar to the original Pong.
 When set to False, the ball will bounce in a more realistic way (modified by the "Player control Factor").</li>
 </ul>
 <h2>Running from the Source Code</h2>
-If you wish to run the program from the source code using a Python interpreter, be sure that the two lines at the top of the main "pong" program are commented out (they are marked with a comment).
-Aside from the standard Python packages, you will also need pygame and pygame_menu.
+If you wish to run the program from the source code using a Python interpreter, you will need pygame and pygame_menu.